cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 # Postgres instance manager

-Cloud Native PostgreSQL does not rely on an external tool for failover management.
+CloudNativePG does not rely on an external tool for failover management.
 It simply relies on the Kubernetes API server and a native key component called: the **Postgres instance manager**.